Netflix/rend/README.md

 Bye
 ```

+It should be noted here that the in-memory L1 implementation is functionally correct, but it is for debugging only.
+It does not free memory when an entry expires.

 ### Using Rend as Libraries

 To get a working debug server using the Rend libraries, it takes 21 lines of code, including imports and whitespace: